Bankoga/golem/docs/catch_22/17_media_of_personal_weight.md

 - Fuck you Miyazaki Endeavours...
 Too much is too much...
 - Endless Waltz

-Fun Fact: I once lost a Minnox camera for over 5 years inside a pocket on a underjumpsuit thing for space travler likes.
+Fun Fact: I once lost a Minnox camera for over 5 years inside a pocket on an underjumpsuit thing for space travler likes.

 ## Comics